Skip to Content

 it’s nice to know that you can still fit a cookie (or two) into your day and still keep to a healthy eating regimen.

 There are lots of ways to save calories and fat when baking.
-I have made these cookies using half sugar and half Splenda instead of all sugar for another batch, and they tasted great. (this make the sugar count much lower.)
+I made these cookies using half sugar and half Splenda instead of all sugar for another batch, and they tasted great. (this makes the sugar count much lower.)

 I used plain nonfat Greek yogurt instead of sour cream for the tartness ingredient which helps to keep the total fat count much lower.